splincode/platform/libs/builders/src/semantic-release/README.md

 }
 ```

 Dependencies will be calculated using Nx project graph.
 When `projectA` is a dependency of `projectB` and the first gets upgraded to a new version, it will create a new commit that will bump the version of the latter.
 It will happen only if both projects are a buildable and publishable library, having the `release` target correctly configured.
+Please notice that handling dependencies doesn't work in regular Angular workspaces, it requires Nx.

 ## How to use `sync` mode